Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Guzzlord.md

 ---
 Ability1: Beast Boost
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME799.png
+BookShinyImageName: HOME799_s.png
 BoxSprite: SRD-BoxSprite-guzzlord.png
+DexCategory: 'Aether Foundation Log #074'
+DexDescription: One disaster after another.
+This time we lost an entire facility, UB-05 is a monster, there is no other way to call it, it swallowed documents, vehicles and even an entire building, there is no end to its hunger.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 55
+  Feet: 18.0
+  Meters: 5.5
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-guzzlord.png
 Learnset: '[[SRD-Guzzlord-Learnset]]'
 Legendary: 'Yes'
 Name: Guzzlord
 Number: 799
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: guzzlord.png
 Type1: Dark
 Type2: Dragon
+Weight:
+  Hectograms: 8880
+  Kilograms: 888.0
+  Pounds: 1957.7
 ---

 #PokeroleSRD/Pokedex